stuebersystems/doc.quattropod.en/docs/standard/quickstart.md

 ![](/assets/img/QSG-Transmitter.png)

-* When the following message appears, check the 'Do not show again' box and select 'START NOW'.
+* When the following message appears, check the `Do not show again` box and select `START NOW`.

 ![](/assets/img/MirrorService.jpg)